keithfancher/anki-robo/README.md

 - Process local files (Ebooks?
 Text files? &c.)
 - ...or whatever else!
 (Assuming you can implement it in Python.)

-You write the code to extract data for a single term, and the AnkiRobo library will tie the pieces together for you.
+You write the code to extract data for a single term, and anki-robo will tie the pieces together for you.